isomerpages/mha-hdg/pages/Contact.md

 **Address**
 Ministry of National Development (MND) Building Annexe B
 7 Maxwell Road, #04-05/06, Singapore 069111
-(above Amoy Street Hawker Centre via stairs or lifts A and B at both ends of the Hawker Centre)
+(above Amoy Street Hawker Centre via stairs or lifts A, B and C at both ends of the Hawker Centre)

 **Contact**
 6221 8942